 Roof Ventilators Explained by Isa Stralian

-The function of this type of roof ventilator is to create a negative pressure in the roof by drawing out a volume of air proportional to the rotating speed of the rotor (the spinning part)
+The intended function of this type of roof ventilator is to create a negative pressure in the roof by drawing out a volume of air proportional to the rotating speed of the rotor (the spinning part)

 In order for the rotor to be effective, the distance between the rotor and the spigot cannot be any more than 3mm.
-If it’s greater then the air that would normally be drawn up from the roof by the rotor is going to be short circuited and drawn in through the gap between rotor and spigot, thereby nullifying the potential of the rotor.
+If it’s greater then the air that would normally be drawn up from the roof by the rotor is going to short circuit and drawn in through the gap between rotor and spigot, thereby nullifying the potential of the rotor.